Updated on May 19, 2023

-Click Output format icon and select MOV or MP4 under the video tab.
+Click Output format icon on the right and select MOV or MP4 under the Video tab.
 Without changing the settings, both of them automatically default to H264/AAC.

 Click the Run button to start to convert your video to compatible Adobe Acrobat video.
-By the way, this video converter also can be used as a video compressor.
-If necessary, you can use it to reduce video size.
+By the way, if the embedded video exceeds its max permitted size, this video converter can also be used as a video compressor to help you reduce video size.

 Once you have converted to the compatible Adobe Acrobat video format, you can insert video into PDF as follows.
 Of course, if your video file meets the requirements, you can ignore part 1 and proceed directly to this section.